codeWithHyder/to-do-list-final/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank and appreciate who contributes this project.
+I would be very  thankful and appreciate who contributes this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>